picocms/picocms.github.io/in-depth/upgrade-pico-20.md

 1. **Create a backup of your Pico installation.** You will need the files later!

 2. Empty your installation directory and [install Pico just ordinarily][Install].
-Don't forget about uploading hidden files like `.htaccess`!
+We recommend installing Pico using Composer whenever possible.
+Trust us, you won't regret it when it comes to upgrading Pico!
+For more information about Composer, refer to the ["Pico and Composer, a perfect match" section][UpgradeComposer] below.
+If you don't want to use Composer, please don't forget about uploading hidden files like `.htaccess`.

 3. Copy `config/config.php` from your backup to your new Pico installation.
 It's not strictly necessary, but we highly recommend you to convert your PHP config file to a YAML config file (i.e. `config/config.yml`).
 Please refer to the ["Use YAML files to configure Pico" section][UpgradeConfig] below for more details.